-- 10.4.1 A builder, builder's footwear, pouch, or article of clothing touches the river or the floor outside the site boundary.
-Penalty is 2 minutes for every occurrence.
-Exception: There is no penalty for stepping out of bounds or entering the river to retrieve an object that has been dropped, such as a member, tool, nut, bolt, or personal protective equipment. - 10.4.2 A member, constructed portion, tool, nut, bolt, or personal protective equipment touches the river, the ground outside the staging yard, or the floor outside the site boundary.
+10.4.2 A builder designated as a barge, their footwear, pouch, or article of clothing touches the ground outside the river or the floor outside the site boundary.
+Penalty is 2 2024 Rules | 37 minutes for every occurrence.
+Exception: There is no penalty for stepping out of bounds or exiting the river to retrieve an object that has been dropped, such as a member, tool, nut, bolt, or personal protective equipment.

+10.4.3 A member, constructed portion, tool, nut, bolt, or personal protective equipment touches the river, the ground outside the staging yard, or the floor outside the site boundary.
 Penalty is 1/4 minute (15 seconds) for each item during each occurrence.
 Exception: There is no penalty for a member or constructed portion touching the ground within a footing.
 However, construction may proceed if it is no longer possible to hold the bearing surfaces of a constructed portion within the footings.
 In this situation, the captain may request that the clock be stopped while the difficulty is demonstrated to the head judge.
-If the head judge is convinced, no additional accidents will be cited for a constructed portion touching the ground outside the footings (regulation
+If the head judge is convinced, no additional accidents will be cited for a constructed portion touching the ground outside the footings (regulation 10.4.3), the clock will be restarted, construction will resume, and a 200-pound weight penalty will be assessed, even if the bearing surfaces of the bridge are within the footings when it is completed.
+All penalties applied associated with this rule prior to the exception being taken remain.

-- 10.4.2), the clock will be restarted, construction will resume, and a 200-pound weight penalty will be assessed, even if the bearing surfaces of the bridge are within the footings when it is completed.
-All penalties applied associated with this rule prior to the exception being taken remain. - 10.4.3 Outside the staging yards, a member that is not part of a constructed portion touches or is in contact with another member that is not part of a constructed portion.
+10.4.4 Outside the staging yards, a member that is not part of a constructed portion touches or is in contact with another member that is not part of a constructed portion.
 Penalty is 1/4 minute (15 seconds) for each occurrence.
 Exception: There is no penalty if a member that is on the ground within a footing touches another member.